 Daily Bread.
 Radio Bible Class offers this solid daily devotional.

 Tupper Saussy's works.
 You may access some of his web work through this page.
 Saussy wrote Rulers of Evil, the book that blows the lid off the deep covert machinations of the ones who run the World System.
-(I've noticed the site is no longer available, but here is my page with updated links and other items of note related to Tupper.)
+(At one time the site was made unavailable, but I've updated it so you may reach it at the web archive.
+Here is my page with updated links and other items of note related to Tupper.)

 Radiance Foundation.
 Recently I found this site about an organization that brilliantly upholds the dignity of human life and courageously goes to the mat in beautifully graphic ways to cut through the ugliness of the pro-abortion and racialist idiocy.